 The times when hacking attacks were unusual and only happened to big companies are over.
-Hacking private and small or medium-sized companies has become a lucrative environment for many people with sufficient IT knowledge.
+Instead, hacking private and small or medium-sized companies has become a lucrative environment for many people with sufficient IT knowledge.

-Your website or the browser might show signals or warning screens indicating that the website has been victim to, i.e. a phishing attack.
+Your website or the browser might show signals of suspicious activities or warning screens indicating that the website has been victim to, i.e., a phishing attack.
 In this case, it’s best to assess the problem immediately and try to tackle it before your users uncover the issue.

 - Save and shut down the website.